JonathanReeve/sops/master-report.md

  - Related language patterns that, while not strictly abusive language, could be useful to its detection
    - Misinformation (e.g. Russian fake news)
    - Deceptive opinion spam (e.g. fake Amazon product reviews)

+   ### Alternative approaches to classifying harfmul speech:

+Besides the approach of defining and taxonomizing different forms of hate speech, some have formulated other vectors for recognizing harmful speech online.

  - Implicit v.
 Explicit & Generalized v.
 Directed Abusive Language
    - Waseem et al. propose two primary factors for typologizing abusive language rather than attempting to define various terms such as abusive language, hate speech, cyberbullying, cyber harassment.
 They propose the following two factors:
      - Is the language directed towards a specific individual or entity or is it directed towards a generalized group?